lucisgit/docker-moodle-dev/README.md

 ## Clamav

-The image provides clamav service running in the container.
+The clamav tagged image (clamav branch in repo) provides clamav service running in the container.
 For running virus scanning in command-line mode, use `/usr/bin/clamdscan` binary.
 For running scan using unix socket ([MDL-50888](https://tracker.moodle.org/browse/MDL-50888)) use